What are Cardinal Numbers?

 | 20–90 | Root + -ty | twenty, fifty |

-| 21–99 | Tens-units (hyphen) | thirty-four |
+| 21–99 | Tens-unit (hyphenated) | thirty-four |

-| 100+ | Number + hundred/thousand + and | three hundred and twelve |
+| 100+ | Number + hundred/thousand + (and) | three hundred and twelve |